limalayla/libfit/README.md

 # libfit
-C++ Library For CLI GUI, File Management And Other Cool Things
+Standalone C++ Library For CLI GUI, File Management And Other Cool Things

 It is far from finished, but here is an overview of the current look and target of the library: